 - Excellent nutrition (quality, quantity, and hydration)

-- Excellent sleep habits
+- Excellent sleep hygiene

 - Regular adventures, big and small

-Theme 3: Return to the races
+Theme 3: The races

 I won’t be doing this alone…I’m lucky to be coached by Will Newbery at 9 Endurance based in the UK and to have great support and motivation from my partner Emily.